mogenius/docs/mogenius/docs/getting-started/community-plan.md

 # Community plan

-Running and scaling applications in the cloud should be simple and efficient.
-With mogenius this is possible for teams and organizations of any size with our Virtual DevOps platform.
-But we think that this power should be available to everyone who wants to build great things or just play around a little.

-That is why we offer the Community plan as a free service on the mogenius platform with some core features and a few cloud resources.
+We offer the Community plan as a free service on the mogenius platform with some core features and a few cloud resources.
 It should be just enough for any hobby project or testing activities.

 ## What’s included in the Community plan?